RubixML/ML/docs/basic-introduction.md

 - [PHP League CSV](https://csv.thephpleague.com/) - Generator-based CSV reader/writer
 - [Doctrine DBAL](https://www.doctrine-project.org/projects/dbal.html) - SQL database abstraction layer

-In addition, PHP has a number of built-in functions and extensions that allow you to access data stored in various formats including [CSV](https://www.php.net/manual/en/function.str-getcsv.php) and [Database](https://www.php.net/manual/en/book.pdo.php).
+In addition, PHP has a number of built-in functions and extensions that allow you to access data stored in various formats including [CSV](https://www.php.net/manual/en/function.str-getcsv.php) and from a [Database](https://www.php.net/manual/en/book.pdo.php).

 ## The Dataset Object
 In Rubix ML, data are passed in specialized containers called [Dataset objects](datasets/api.md).
-Dataset objects handle all the selecting, splitting, folding, transforming, randomizing, and sorting of the samples and labels while keeping their indices aligned.
+Dataset objects handle selecting, subsampling, transforming, randomizing, and sorting of the samples and labels for you.
 In general, there are two types of datasets, *Labeled* and *Unlabeled*.
 Labeled datasets are used for supervised learning and for providing the ground-truth during testing.
 Unlabeled datasets are used for unsupervised learning and for making predictions (*inference*) on unknown samples.

-Suppose that you went out and asked 100 couples (50 married and 50 divorced) to rate their partner's communication skills (between 1 and 5), attractiveness (between 1 and 5), and time spent together per week (hours per week).
-You could construct a [Labeled](datasets/labeled.md) dataset from this data by passing the samples and labels into the constructor.
+Suppose that you went out and asked 4 couples (2 married and 2 divorced) to rate their partner's communication skills (between 1 and 5), attractiveness (between 1 and 5), and time spent together per week (hours per week).
+You could construct a [Labeled](datasets/labeled.md) dataset from this data by passing the samples and labels into the constructor like in the example below.

 ```php
 use Rubix\ML\Datasets\Labeled;